 By studying the genetic causes of Parkinson’s disease, a multidisciplinary research team has identified a new combination of compounds that could provide access to new treatments.

 Characterized by a progressive loss of motor control and other motor symptoms such as tremors due to the degeneration of dopamine-producing neurons, Parkinson’s disease is considered a multifactorial disease that is closely related to environmental factors.
-However, there are 5% of genetic forms that are due to mutations affecting certain genes, in particular the PARK7 gene.
+However, there are 5% of genetic forms are due to mutations affecting certain genes, in particular the PARK7 gene.

 A new interdisciplinary work led by Professor Rejko Krüger of the Center for Systemic Biomedicine (LCSB) of the University of Luxembourg has investigated the genetic causes of Parkinson’s disease.
 It is being published in the journal Science Translational Medicine and could soon lead to new treatment methods.